Stiggy-C/incite/README.md

 # Incite

 ## What is Incite?
 Incite is a wrapper of popular Java data related frameworks/tools.
-It aims to become an easy-to-use data platform by providing easier access of popular technologies to non-developers (i.e. Business analysis) in an organization.
+It aims to become an easy-to-use data portal by providing easier access of popular technologies to non-developers (i.e. Business analysis) in an organization.
 As of now, Incite is in proof of concept stage.